mhorod/cacophony/DEVELOPMENT.md

 val variableWrite = CFGNode.Assignment(variableAccess, valueCFG.access)
 ```

-The `variableWrite` could be replaced with a series of assignments for every primitive subfield from layouts returned by `generateVariableAccess` and `visit` (by the way, `Variable.SourceVariable(variable)` should be replaced with `functionHandler.getVariableFromDefinition(variable)` as creating new instances of `SourceVariable` was hacky before, and now should be just impossible given that they hold more information).
+Could be replaced with a series of assignments between primitive subfields of `lhs` and `Layout` returned by `visit` (by the way, `Variable.SourceVariable(variable)` should be replaced with `functionHandler.getVariableFromDefinition(variable)` as creating new instances of `SourceVariable` was hacky before, and now should be just impossible given that they hold more information).

 ### Function Call and Return